jeremyf/dependency_injector/README.md

 injection.

-I'm of the opinion that if you are going to have a convention for dependency injection, then why not make a macro method.
+I'm of the opinion that if you are going to have a convention for dependency injection, why not make a macro method.
 Then, it's easy to components involved in the dependency injection straightforward.

 This is plain simple dependency injection and frankly, if you don't like it